 TO: Hon.
-John D. Bates, Chair

-FROM: Hon.
-Robin L. Rosenberg, Chair

-Advisory Committee on Civil Rules

-RE: Report of the Advisory Committee on Civil Rules

-DATE: May 10, 2024
+John D. Bates, Chair Committee on Rules of Practice and Procedure FROM: Hon.
+Robin L. Rosenberg, Chair Advisory Committee on Civil Rules RE: Report of the Advisory Committee on Civil Rules DATE: May 10, 2024

 Introduction

 The Civil Rules Advisory Committee met in Denver, Colorado, on April 9, 2024.
 Members of the public attended in person, and public on-line attendance was also provided.